-Your Apples and your Googles may expect contracts to be signed without question.
+These days, commercial contracts are very rarely signed as-is, your Apples and your Googles may expect contracts to be signed without question, but the terms of most B2B contracts are negotiable.

-At its core, redlining is a process designed to speed up time to signature and eliminate the need for lengthy negotiation meetings.
+At its core, redlining is a process designed to speed up the time to signature and eliminate the need for lengthy negotiation meetings.

 Tracking changes to a document in the form of ‘redlines’ ensures that collaborators can quickly identify the issues that require a conversation, and work to resolve them.